Kaedras/Payday3ChallengeViewer/README.md

+# Overview
+This is a fork of Payday3ChallengeViewer with Linux AppImage support.
+Payday 3 Challenges have been mostly removed from the game, so this tool has become obsolete.

 # Payday 3 Challenge Viewer
 ## ⚠ **WE ARE IN THE PROCESS OF REWRITING THE CODEBASE, PLEASE TAKE THIS INTO ACCOUNT WHEN OPENING PRs** ⚠
 This application allows you to check your challenge progression from outside the game and have an overall better experience tracking them, compared to the in-game one.